Jordanbarker/jordanbarker.github.io/marathon.md

 ### Limitations

 It's useful to note the biggest downsides of using an AI coach compared to what an expert human coach could provide.

-1. Running form is
+Here are a few that stood out to me:

+1. LLMs are [Sycophantic](https://arxiv.org/pdf/2310.13548).
+They will tell you what you want to hear, which is obviously not a trait of a great coach.
+2. Reactive assistence.
+If you do not know what to ask, the LLM cannot help you.
+A real coach can probe and provide guidance proactively.
+3. Input is entirely text based.
+Running form is essential; and ideally it would be monitored consistently by a real coach.
+Visual feedback back help spot weaknesses or early injuries before it worsens.

 ## Shoes {#shoes}